 Something very different this year!
 Marianne and Suzanne and I had such a good time during the production of Alison Watt's Crossing that we want to do it again: here is our chance to further explore the book arts.
 The winning chapbooks may or may not be concertina-folded because the winning poems will determine the design.
 Poets may want to include their own artwork, though the manuscripts will be judged on poetry only.
+Published poems are welcome if you hold copyright.
 Imagine such a beautiful chapbook designed just for your poem.

 The prizes for this year's competition: